-3.4 Implementation of the Attack
+3.3 Implementation of the Attack

-Our prototype system has been implemented as a collection of components and scripts.
-Some components query the social networks, some store the identified information in a database, and some automatically correlate the information in order to discover as much information as possible about a user.
+Our prototype system has been implemented as a collection of several components.
+One component queries the social networks, one extracts and stores the identified information from user profiles, and one automatically correlates the information to discover as much information as possible about a user.
+An overview of the system and the relationship of the components is shown in Figure 2.

 We designed our system to be efficient and stealthy at the same time.
-Therefore, we had to find a compromise between normal user behavior, which is stealthy, and brute-force crawling, which is efficient but bears the danger of frequently suspended accounts.
+Therefore, we had to find a compromise between normal user behavior, which is stealthy, and brute-force crawling, which is efficient but bears the danger of frequently-suspended accounts.
 Our solution was tweaked for each social network, to find the right combination of timeouts and number of requests.
+Furthermore, our solutions was carefully designed not to overwhelm the tested networks.